xiphion/arborean-apparel/README.md

 #### Updating:
 This mod support auto-updating via [Caali's Proxy](https://discord.gg/dUNDDtw).

-I also updating electron frequently to ensure the best comparability, which can be done by downloading the latest release from [this page](https://github.com/electron/electron/releases), and extracting it to `/Tera-Proxy/electron/dist`

 #### Online:
 By default Apparel will share your costume selections with other people using the module around you by connecting to an external server.
 If this doesn't sound like your cup of tea, simply edit config.json and change `online: true` to `false`.